 This course is designed for students who have a proven interest and ability in science.
 This yearlong course provides a detailed view of fundamental biological processes, cell structures and function, molecular and classical genetics, basic biochemistry, evolution, anatomy and physiology, and ecology.

 Prerequisite: Chemistry, Honors Chemistry or AP Chemistry and departmental approval.
-(Students from Chemistry may not take both Honors Biology and AP Chemistry concurrently during grade 11.)
 UC approved.